 Acknowledgments

 This study was conducted under the NWRC IACUC-approved study protocol QA-2688.
-Funding was provided by the Farallon Islands NWR and the Department of the Interior (DOI), Denver CO.
+Funding was provided by the U.S. Fish and Wildlife Service, Farallon Islands NWR through Interagency Agreement No. F16PG00129.
 Salamanders were provided by Dr. Vance Vredenburg of San Francisco State University (SFSU).
 NWRC animal care staff and ACU staff.
 The Study Director acknowledges the numerous and useful discussions with Gerry McChesney (USFWS), John Isanhart (DOI), and Vance Vredenburg (SFSU).
-The Study Director also thanks the assistance provided by the Animal Care staff and the Analytical Chemistry Unit staff.
+The Study Director also thanks the assistance provided by the Animal Care staff and the Analytical Chemistry Unit staff at NWRC.

 Literature Cited